Jerico-Dev/Codeigniter-CRUD-Startup/README.md

 	- Learn the basics of Create, Read, Udpdate, and Delete using MySQL.

 # MVC Pattern
-	- Learn the Model - View - Controller patter using Codeigniter.
+	- Learn the Model - View - Controller pattern using Codeigniter.

 # Import database
 	- Database name - crud_db.sql